geoffreytools/ts-spec/README.md

 The function `test` is composed of a test description and a callback.

-The callback can return an assertion, an assertion returning function, or an array of either of them.
+The callback can return one or multiple assertions, which can be wrapped in arbitrary ways in tuples, promises, functions or nested tests, enabling all kinds of patterns and test hierarchies.

 #### Single assertion